 In the 1950s, costume jewelry enjoyed a global boom in popularity.
-Jewelry designs were clean, colorful, ornate, and coordinated to an outfit perfectly.
+Jewelry designs were clean, colorful, ornate, and perfectly coordinated with an outfit.

 While the war years brought about austerity, the new decade was a very welcome change.
 Especially relevant was the launch of Dior’s Corolle collection in 1947.
 Dior’s version of idealized femininity was characterized by a defined waistline and full flowing skirts.
 This silhouette was to dominate the following decade, becoming the archetypal image of the 1950s woman.

-“Choose very carefully a few costume ornaments such as earrings, a necklet and bracelet.
-If you keep them all to say, gilt in winter and white beads in summer, you will never look wrongly trimmed.” – July, 1954 Woman’s Weekly.
+“Choose very carefully a few costume ornaments such as earrings, a necklace and bracelet.
+If you keep them all to say, gilt in winter and white beads in summer, you will never look wrongly trimmed.” – Woman’s Weekly, July 1954

 1950s Pearl Jewelry

 Pearls had been a popular choice of jewelry for the past few decades.
-However, in the 1950s, pearls suddenly enjoyed a boom in popularity.
+But in the 1950s, pearls suddenly enjoyed a boom in popularity.
 They were the perfect accessory for the little black dress.
 Black and white were very chic.
 So were other colors of pearls: champagne, coffee, lemon yellow, cream, and grey that complimented a woman’s complexion and outfit.
-Stand lengths were usually very short so they could be seen above a modest neckline but could also be very long such as the waist length necklace trend in the mid-1950s.
-They looked especially smart with tailored suits, afternoon frocks, twin sweater sets and cigarette pants.
+Strand lengths were usually very short so they could be seen above a modest neckline, but could also be very long, such as the waist length necklace trend in the mid-1950s.
+They looked especially smart with tailored suits, afternoon frocks, twin sweater sets, and cigarette pants.

 “Each summer there is one special fashion for neckwear in the way of jewelry.
 This year it is the mass of white beads.
 Find, beg, or borrow every strand you can, whatever their size.
 Put them all together in what appears to be a tangled mass.
-The effect will be stunningly smart! – May, 1954, Woman’s Weekly.
+The effect will be stunningly smart! -Woman’s Weekly, May 1954